-Various delivery methods can be used for some Arts & Sciences and technical courses.
-Students may need to connect with the instructor on the first day of the course in order to determine access, navigation, participation, and course requirements.
+Various delivery methods can be used for General Education and technical courses.
+Students are encouraged to connect with the instructor on the first day of the course in order to determine access, navigation, participation, and course requirements.
 Students are expected to adhere to time frames as dictated by the course syllabus.
 Standard drop/add deadline and time frames for withdrawing apply to all types of delivery.

-Directed study is granted only under specific circumstances.
+Directed or independent study options are granted only under specific circumstances.